javascript-tutorial/en.javascript.info/1-js/02-first-steps/09-alert-prompt-confirm/article.md

 : shows a message asking the user to input text.
 It returns the text or, if CANCEL or `key:Esc` is clicked, all browsers except Safari return `null`.

 `confirm`
-: shows a message and waits the user to press "OK" or "CANCEL".
+: shows a message and waits for the user to press "OK" or "CANCEL".
 It returns `true` for OK and `false` for CANCEL/`key:Esc`.

 All these methods are modal: they pause the script execution and don't allow the visitor to interact with the rest of the page until the message has been dismissed.